Oluwatosin1620/LITA-Projects-Assignment/README.md

 This dataset was provided by our facilitator

 ### Dataset Description
+This dataset contain various details of products sold in a store at different geographical area.
+These type of datasets are studied to find out the patterns in the selling structure and profit earned from them.
 This data contains 9922 rows and 7 columns while a missing key column was added in the processing of cleaming, which makes it a total of 8 columns.